Kerns was the representative for Indiana’s 7th congressional district and was a Republican. He served from 2001 to 2002.

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Kerns is shown as a purple triangle. (analysis methodology)
+Kerns is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Kerns sponsored bills primarily in these issue areas:

 Crime and Law Enforcement (100%)

 Some of Kerns’s most recently sponsored bills include...

 - H.R.
 4642 (107th): To repeal the law banning firearms in the District of Columbia.

 - H.Con.Res.
 350 (107th): Expressing the sense of Congress that amnesty should not be granted to ...

 - H.Con.Res.
 315 (107th): Ten Commandments Public Display Resolution of 2002

 - H.R.
 1260 (107th): Ban on Human Cloning Act

 From Jan 2001 to Nov 2002, Kerns missed 0 of 996 roll call votes, which is 0.0%.
 This is better than the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
 The chart below reports missed votes over time.